CSE512-14W/a3-depstein-domoritz/README.md

 Hovering on a region in the chart is not reflected in the map.
 Instead, users have to click on on a region to change the span that is focused on.
 Furthermore, there is no differentiation between highlighted time spans and a time span that is focused on any more because they have been unified into one.

-Instead of displaying all 3 data types, the y-axis only shows heart rate.
-We thought that labeling all 3 data types would be overwhelming and look messy.

 ## Development Process

 * Daniel initially focused on the graph, Dominik focused on the map
 * Daniel created a function to set the brush programatically, Dominik implemented the interaction between the map and the chart
 * We spent about
+  * 2 hours collecting and understanding the data
-  * 2 hours on the initial design of the story board
+  * 4 hours on the initial design of the story board
   * several hours on a failed attempt to use a D3 layer with leaflet (eventually we switched to pure Leaflet)
   * 7 hours on the map and the interaction between the map and the chart
-  * 1 hour on the summary pane and legend
+  * 2 hour on the summary pane and legend
-  * 7 hours on chart
+  * 8 hours on chart
-  * 6 hours on the map
+  * 8 hours on the map
-  * 8 hours on the interaction between the map and the chart and refinements
+  * 7 hours on the interaction between the map and the chart and refinements
 * Adding interaction between the map and the chart and within the chart and the map took the most time.